xenify-io/litepaper/README.md

 ## ◽️ Minting Process and Incentives

 Xenify's minting process is designed to provide equity to users who actively participate in various platform activities, contributing to the growth of the ecosystem.
-The incentive structure ensures a fair and equitable distribution of XNF tokens, promoting a decentralized and community-driven protocol.
+The incentive structure ensures a fair and equitable distribution of XNF tokens, promoting a decentralised and community-driven protocol.
 Users can engage in activities such as burning and swapping.

-The incentive structure of Xenify encourages users to actively participate in the platform's growth, driving value and fostering a thriving, decentralized ecosystem.
+The incentive structure of Xenify encourages users to actively participate in the platform's growth, driving value and fostering a thriving, decentralised ecosystem.
 As users engage more with Xenify, they receive a share of the newly minted XNF tokens based on their participation level, motivating them to contribute even more to the platform's success.
 XNF tokens are distributed through one-day cycles, starting with a reward pool of 20,000 XNF tokens.

 The 20,000 XNF tokens are divided into two categories: 10,000 XNF tokens are allocated specifically to those who burn DXN or FENIX tokens, while the other 10,000 XNF tokens are reserved for users contributing to swap volume on the platform.
 This distribution ensures that users participating in the burning of different tokens and generating swap volume are rewarded accordingly.
 By providing incentives for users to engage with the platform, Xenify encourages a thriving, community-driven ecosystem that benefits all participants.